zriyansh/signoz.io/docs/install/docker-standalone.md

 2. To install SigNoz, enter the `sudo docker-compose up` command, specifying the following:
     - `-f` and the path to your configuration file
-    - `-d` to un containers in the background
+    - `-d` to run containers in the background

   <Tabs
     defaultValue="x86"